 How long does it take to completely get rid of a bed bug infestation?

-The time it takes to eliminate a bed bug infestation varies based on the severity of the problem, the treatment method used, and the diligence of the homeowner.
-FalseFalseContractions shouldn’t be used in professional writing.
+The time required to eliminate an infestation varies depending on the severity of the problem, the treatment method used, and the homeowner’s diligence.

 Conclusion

 It’s also important to take preventative measures to avoid future infestations, such as regularly inspecting your bedding and furniture, sealing cracks and crevices in your home, and avoiding secondhand furniture or clothing.
-By taking these steps, you can keep your home bed bug-free and enjoy a peaceful night’s sleep.
+By taking these steps, you can keep your home pest-free and enjoy a peaceful night’s sleep.